sorskoot/sorskoot-website/content/blog/2026/2026-06-29-MVVM-in-web-games.md

 Each layer has a single responsibility, making the system easier to reason about, test, and extend.

+## Wrap Up

-If your game is expected to grow, MVVM is one of the most practical architectural patterns available for keeping that growth manageable.
+If your game is expected to grow (and it probably will), MVVM is one of the most practical architectural patterns available for keeping that growth manageable.
+There are a couple of patterns and principles that go very well with MVVM in games, such as the Service Locator pattern, Event-Driven Architecture, and even the SOLID principles.
+But those are topics for another post.
+Stay tuned for more!

+Happy Coding! 🚀

+{{< img-link "/images/2026/06/mvvm-in-game-title.png" "Cartoon visualization of MVVM in games showing a person with neatly folded clothes" >}}